-Access Kassia Meador’s Definitive Guide To Longboarding at early bird pricing until 12.12.2019.
+Access Kassia Meador’s Definitive Guide To Longboarding here.
 Don’t miss an opportunity to learn directly from the world’s best.
-And Black Friday came early for The Inertia readers with code BF20 to save 20%!

 Surfing is regularly described as a dance, and few things we do while standing atop a board and a wave resemble dancing quite like the cross step.
 The comparisons are plenty and they’re logical.
 A good cross step is fluid, it looks and feels natural, it’s instinctive, happening without thought or hesitation when the wave requires it.
 And of course, like a lot of other things we do on a wave, it’s functional.